 Under either option above, a creditor can file a motion to lift the stay.
 This would ask the court permission to proceed with a foreclosure sale even while you’re in bankruptcy proceedings.
 Whether the court grants this will depend on many factors.
 Even if it is granted, you’ll still receive at least a couple of months’ time in the house before the foreclosure sale.
 In order to make sure you are protected, it is best to have a New Haven, CT asset protection lawyer representing you.

 Chapter 13 Is Better if You Want to Keep Your Home

 This is why asset protection is important.
 Under Chapter 13 bankruptcy, you can pay back any late payments to the bank under the repayment plan set up by the bankruptcy trustee.
 By making all of your payments on time, you will avoid foreclosure.
 In addition, if you have a second or third mortgage, the court may deem these unsecured debts.
 This means you wouldn’t have to repay them.
 In order for that to happen, your first mortgage must be secured by your home’s full value which might leave zero equity remaining for your second or third mortgage.

 Let a New Haven, CT Asset Protection Lawyer Help Save Your Home

 As shown here, despite thoughts to the contrary, bankruptcy can be a key component to asset protection.
 Once it’s clear you have no other options besides bankruptcy, choosing the right course of action is paramount to saving your assets.
 You must act quickly because time is of the essence.
-You don’t want to wait until your bank has filed foreclosure proceedings.
+Don’t wait until your bank has filed foreclosure proceedings.
 You need to act first.
-Contact The Law Offices of Ronald I. Chorches today to speak with an asset protection lawyer in New Haven, CT who has the experience necessary to guide you to a fresh start.
+Contact The Law Offices of Ronald I. Chorches today to speak with an asset protection lawyer in New Haven, CT.
+We have the experience necessary to guide you to a fresh start.